 Set Aside Time to Check In and Revise

 Your life and priorities may change over time and that can impact your financial goals.
 What you decide today is not set in stone and can change anytime you want.
 If you got a big raise and were living comfortably on your old salary, consider plunking those extra funds into your retirement accounts to take advantage of compounding interest.
-On the other hand, if you were planning a big overseas vacation in 2022, but your car now needs a new transmission or your house needs a new water heater, your timeline for that trip may need revision.
+On the other hand, if you were planning a big overseas vacation this year, but your car now needs a new transmission or your house needs a new water heater, your timeline for that trip may need revision.
 Set aside time regularly to review your smaller goals and how they contribute to your big-picture financial plan.

 You Don’t Have to Do It Alone